 The only way a human soul with a god-given conscience can live with sin is by sanctifying it with a creed that employs a kind of twisted logic or rationale to justify the continual practice of it.
 Nobody knowingly practices a behavior that will condemn them in the end.
 Every sin must either lead to genuine repentance or self-justification.
 This is why truth in all its forms are pushed back against with such violent force by the LGBT community.
 This is why the Nashville Statement has stirred so much controversy.
 If the defenders of sexual perversion don’t dig in their heels the only avenues left open to them are the road of repentance or the ditch of despair.
 It is my hope that many will take the narrow path and embrace a gospel of salvation from sin – not to sin.

-That’s it for me.
-I’m done here.
 All this heresy and outright departure from the Christian faith comes just from the preamble.
-My original plan for this piece was to cover several of the articles within the document but honestly my heart is sick; I just can’t bring myself to plow on through this pile of dung.
+I feel no need to explore it further in this brief article.
 I think I have proven my case but I’m not happy about any of this.

 Christianity in America is on the brink of implosion and I feel helpless to prevent it.
 I must constantly remind myself the gates of hell will not prevail against the church.
 Jesus promised us this.
 God always keeps and sustains a remnant even through the worst of times.
 It is only by his grace and calling that I continue to love and serve him.
 It is my prayer that he will continue calling a people for himself out of the world and all its false systems of belief before that great and terrible day of the Lord when he comes to judge all, great and small.